jannyHou/typescript-decorator-playground/README.md

 - prototype methods
 - arguments of each method

-Your project has multiple Classes, each of them has definitions of stuff above, and multiple instances, now you want to give each element in each ClassDef/instance a unique ID,
+And your project has multiple Classes, each of them has definitions of stuff above, and multiple instances, now you want to give each element in each ClassDef/instance a unique ID,